 Born Edward Neufeld Martin Oct.
 8, 1955, in Green Bay, Wis., he began working around the company at the age of 14.
 Martin subsequently went on to study at the University of Wisconsin-Madison, where he received a B.S. degree in 1978.

 Martin married his high school sweetheart, the former Terri Dalebroux.
 They have four children: David, Daniel, Joe and Emily.
 David joined H.J.
 Martin in 2009 as a fourth-generation member of the company.
 Daniel works as a financial associate at Houlihan Lokey in Chicago.
-Joe is a college student, while Emily attends Notre Dame Academy in Green Bay.
+Joe began at H.J.
+Martin in 2014, while Emily graduates from high school (Notre Dame Academy) in May 2017.

 Feeling a strong responsibility to support non-profit organizations and initiatives in Northeast Wisconsin, Martin has made more than $3 million in financial contributions to community groups since assuming company ownership in 1996, including in excess of $500,000 to the Bellin Health Foundation.
 He also contributes HJ Martin workforce and materials to back the capital projects of various charitable organizations.